BaljinderSmagh/Python_Practice/README.md

   * Error: To record the errors occurring in the program.
   * Info: To record all the actions such as regularly scheduled operations.

+# Conducting the Code Review
+  * While you can above points when reviewing a code.
+To save time, you can use python code linter like pylint which can automatically check for coding standards and PEP 8 guidelines.
 Citations
 * Software Engineering Practice by Udacity